joelvaneenwyk/obsidian-checklist-plugin/README.md

 **Show All Todos In File?:** By default the plugin will only show tasks in the block that is tagged - changing this will show all tasks present in a file if the tag is present anywhere on the page.

-**Group by:** You can group by either file or tagname.
+**Group by:** You can group by either file or tag name.
 If you choose to group by tag name they will appear in the order that they first appear in your files (or last depending on sort order)

 ![screenshot-tags](https://raw.githubusercontent.com/joelvaneenwyk/obsidian-checklist/develop/images/screenshot-sub-tag.png)